VFX Pipeline Consolidation.

 The build

 Four-week engagement.
-Heavier on integration than build because the source data lived in mature, established tools.
-The work was making them visible together for the first time.
+Integration-heavy because source data already lived in mature systems.
+The work was making them visible together for the first time without corrupting the upstream sources.

 The outcome

 New-hire ramp cut from 14 days to 3.
-Coordinators got hours back every week.
-The institutional knowledge that used to live in three senior people's heads now lives in a queryable system every new coordinator has on day one.
-The studio isn't running on memory anymore.
+Coordinators recovered hours per week.
+Institutional knowledge that lived in three senior heads now lives in a queryable system every coordinator has on day one.
+The studio no longer runs on memory.

 Tech stack

 ShotGrid API, Google Sheets API, Gmail API, Slack Bolt, PostgreSQL, Claude API (onboarding agent), Python, Next.js (coordinator dashboard).
+T-shape engineering: software on the vertical, operations on the horizontal.
 Four weeks.
 Built solo.

 Working in VFX, gaming, or post-production?